-Over half of both the global seed and pesticide markets are controlled by just four companies.
+Just six companies control over half of the global seed and pesticide markets.
 This high level of corporate concentration means higher prices for farmers, limited choices, and decreased seed diversity.
 These top companies are also the global leaders in selling genetically engineered seeds.